rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 | --- | --- |
 | antialiasing | A technique to make the edges of polygons appear smooth by blending the colors of pixels that render at the edges. |

 Finally, the `pygame.time.Clock` object will manage the frames per second (FPS).
 The main loop of the program will render a new frame everytime it completes a cycle.
-As a result, the FPS can be really high on good hardware and use up all the CPU power.
-But most computer displays only run at 60 Hz which means the image updates only 60 times per second, so we should conserve our CPU and set the FPS of our application to 60 as well.
+When running on good PC hardware, this can create an unnecessarily high FPS as the program uses up all the CPU power.
+Most computer displays only run at 60 Hz which means the image updates only 60 times per second, so we should conserve our CPU and set the FPS of our application to 60 as well.

-Next, we will add the two empty methods to the `WindowApp` class which must be implemented by all subclasses.
+Next, we will add two empty methods to the `WindowApp` class which must be implemented by all subclasses.
 These methods represent the **startup** step and the main loop's **update** step in the [application lifecycle](#creating-windows-with-pygame).
-Each of our apps will extend the `WindowApp` class and implement these two methods to define its specific behavior.
+Every new app we create will extend the `WindowApp` class and implement these two methods to define its specific behavior.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Add the following code inside the `WindowApp` class after the `__init__()` method.